ankane/ahoy/README.md

 ahoy.configure({cookies: false});
 ```

+Note: With anonymity sets, visits no longer expire after 4 hours of inactivity.
+A new visit is only created when the IP mask or user agent changes (for instance, when a user updates their browser).
+There are plans to address this in the next major version.

 ## Data Retention

 Data should only be retained for as long as it’s needed.
 Delete older data with: